PatrickKyei/exception/_posts/2022-02-18-the-trade-off-with-love.md

 > Love is a broad and delicate subject that is contested all around the world.
 Many of us have tasted its bitter or sweet side in one way or another.

+## The Effects of Separation

 Life throws us into a lot of unexpected situations, and we occasionally have to deal with things we weren't expecting.

 One example is suddenly having to end a relationship with someone you adored and held so dear.
 It's difficult and hurtful at times.
 You may feel as if you've lost everything and that the world is collapsing around you.
-Physical pain accounts for the pain and scars that love leaves.
+The pain you may feel after a separation or break up from a loved is equalled to physical pain.

 It's not very helpful when someone you care about asks you to sacrifice a lot in order to be with them or stay together.
 It's not always them; sometimes it's just the way things are.

-It is especially painful and feels like a burden when it put upon you to make this big decision.
+It is especially painful and feels like a burden when it is put upon you to make this big decision.
 When you are compelled to make this major decision, it is very unpleasant and burdensome.

+## The Bitter Scenario

-Have you ever loved someone so much that it feels like you two know everything there is to know about each other, that you can understand each other even in silence, but you can't be together or see each other because of religious differences, career opportunities, education, tribe, group status, or simply because of some principles, and one of you has to give up on these things?
+Have you ever loved someone so much that it feels like you two know everything there is to know about each other, that you can understand each other even in silence?
+But you can't be together or see each other anymore because of religious differences, career opportunities, education, tribe, status in the community, or simply because of some principles, and one of you has to sacrifice one of these things?

 Oh, man, this is a difficult one.
-In either case, there are some important trade-offs to be made; there is no such thing as a free lunch.
+In either case, there are some important trade-offs to be made; there is no such thing as an easy choice here.
 This, I believe, is what makes life so intense.

+## Life is all about Choices

 There is rarely a single clear road that leads to all you desire.
 You're continually making decisions that require you to give something up.
 But the nice thing about these roadblocks is that they give you an opportunity to check in with yourself and figure out what you actually want.

-So, obviously, I'm not in a position to tell you what to do.
-We can only think about how to make this decision.
+So, obviously, I'm not in a position to tell you to give up your values or let everything be and go with your relationship .
+We can only think about how to make this decision and help you make the one that will help your future self.
 And you make this decision by sitting down for a few hours, going for a stroll or a run, or going somewhere else where you can be alone with yourself, and weighing your two possibilities.
 What are the advantages and disadvantages?
 What are the things that are most important to you?

-Is it your devotion to your relationship, job, or other endeavors and their fulfillment, or is it your current relationship?
+Is it your commitment to your job, belief, education or other endeavors and their fulfillment, or is it your devotion to your current relationship?

-And I don't just mean what matters most to you because that can be tricky.
+And I don't just mean everything that matters most to you because that can be tricky.
 Your brain could keep you stuck because the brain wants everything.
-It's terrible with trade-offs and it can argue both sides of a decision till the cows come home.
+It's terrible with trade-offs and it can argue both sides of a decision till the cock crows.

+## Bring Your Own Decision to the Scene

 What brings you the most joy in life?
 Which job would motivate you to get out of bed in the morning?
 What kind of growth do you wish to achieve?
 What kind of community would you like to join?
-Is it your faith or your relationship that gives you the most satisfaction?
-Those are also vital questions.
+Is it your education or your relationship that gives you the most satisfaction?
+Those are also vital questions to ask yourself.
 To be honest, it's probably more significant than the practicals and logistics.

+## Can you bend the situation?

 Another thing I would recommend is determining which parts of this equation are genuinely fixed and which are flexible or might be made flexible.

-Could she be happy in Colorado if you guys talked it out and treated it like an adventure?
-Could you guys commit to taking a trip to another state every couple of months so she doesn't feel so isolated?
+If it's about your education, could she/he be happy if you took 3yrs to get your masters or your degree?
+Could you guys commit to a relationship for a year and then get married whiles you are still in college?
+Maybe you don't have completely sacrifice the opportunity to pursue your education at all.

-Do you work in this role for a few years and then negotiate going remotes to the cheek and then go to DC and you can support her career goals?
+If its about your job taking you to another place do you work in this role for a few years and then negotiate going remote so that you could go back to be with him/her?
+Is it possible to agree to visit each other twice or once a month?
+Maybe plan a vacation trip together once every three month?

 All of these things are possible if you open up the aperture a little bit.

+## Clarify Your Priorities

 So take some time to clarify your priorities, but also look for ways to manage the circumstance to your advantage as much as possible.